 If you are an avid hiker like myself and love being outdoors, don’t let some snow and ice stop you from getting outside and enjoying nature.
-I like to do a combination of winter hiking and snowshoeing depending on how much snow is on the ground.
+I like to do a combination of winter hiking and snowshoeing, depending on how much snow is on the ground.
 You can do both just about anywhere.
 Don’t be afraid to go out and explore some areas that might interest you.

 Winter hiking can be a lot of fun as long as you have the right gear.
 I like to dress in layers to keep myself warm.
 It also allows you to shed layers if you get too hot.
-I recommend that anyone going out in cold conditions wear some base layers.
+I recommend that anyone going out in cold conditions to wear some base layers.
 They keep you warm and help wick sweat away from your body.
 There is nothing worse than being cold out on the trail.
-Also, when I winter hike, I like to wear a good set of spikes and gaiters for my boots and always carry some trekking poles.
+When I winter hike, I like to wear a good set of spikes and gaiters for my boots and always carry some trekking poles.

 Here is what I like to wear: